 Details of allegations that are found to have been malicious should be removed from personnel records, unless the individual gives their consent for retention of the information.
 However, for all other allegations, it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personnel file of the accused, and a copy provided to the person concerned.
 The purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate.
-It will provide clarification in cases where future DBS checks reveal information from the police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary re-investigation if, as sometimes happens, an allegation resurfaces after a period of time.
-Records should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
+It will provide clarification in cases where future DBS checks reveal information from the police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary reinvestigation if, as sometimes happens, an allegation re-surfaces after a period of time.
+The record must be retained currently for at least as long as the ongoing Independent Inquiry into Child Sexual Abuse (IICSA).
+Otherwise, records should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
 Further information can be found in the school's 'Retention of Records and Information Policy.
 The Information Commissioner has published guidance on employment records in its Employment Practices Code and supplementary guidance, which provides some practical advice on record retention.